Quentin Tarantino — "I don't believe in the idea of 'guilty pleasures.' If you f***ing like something…"

 * Initial load can take up to 90 seconds — revising the preview in another color is nearly instant.

-"I don't like to be realistic.
-I like to be fantastical."
+"I don't like to follow rules.
+I like to break them."

 American filmmaker (Pulp Fiction, Kill Bill, Inglourious Basterds) whose intertextual genre-collage redefined 1990s independent cinema.
 Closely associated with Robert Rodriguez (frequent collaborator (From Dusk Till Dawn, Sin City)) and Paul Thomas Anderson (1990s indie-auteur peer).
 For an intellectual contrast, see Stanley Kubrick, meticulous formalist filmmaker (1928-1999) — Kubrick's films erase influences into singular monolithic vision through year-long shoots and 100-take perfectionism; Tarantino's foreground every reference as a deliberate tribute — the two opposite ways auteurist cinema can be made.